The Spiritual Meaning of Losing Jewelry

 Emotional and Energetic Reactions

 You may feel grief, as if something sacred has slipped away.
 You may feel guilt, replaying the moment you last saw it.
-Or strangely, you may feel relief or even freedom—a quiet sense that the piece no longer belongs to you.
+Or strangely, you may feel relief or even freedom, a sense that the piece no longer belongs to you.

 Each emotional reaction is a thread worth following.